Cloud-Architekt/cloud-architekt.github.io/_posts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ### My recommendation:
 * This really depends on your desired objective.
 Enabling the access restriction of Azure AD admin portal for non-admins is not covered by other access paths (PowerShell and other REST-Clients are still able to browse).
 You should first think about the benefit,  scope and need/use case of this type of restriction.
 * Default permissions for your member users still exists even if you prevent access to the portals.
 There are a few [default permissions that can be restricted](https://docs.microsoft.com/bs-cyrl-ba/azure/active-directory/fundamentals/users-default-permissions#to-restrict-the-default-permissions-for-member-users) (such as ability to read other users) but you should really consider disadvantages and need for modify the defaults.
-* Conditional Access can be used to restrict access to several Azure management endpoint (Azure portal, ARM provider, Az PowerShell) as documented in the following article: [Manage access to Azure management with Conditional Access in Azure AD | Microsoft Docs](https://docs.microsoft.com/en-us/azure/role-based-access-control/conditional-access-azure-management).
+* Conditional Access can be used to restrict access to several Azure management endpoint (Azure portal, ARM provider, Az PowerShell) as documented in Microsoft docs to [manage access to Azure management](https://docs.microsoft.com/en-us/azure/role-based-access-control/conditional-access-azure-management).

 ## Access management for Azure resources
 _Azure AD Portal > Properties_